 Hundreds of UK employers turn to our Retirement and Investment Business for pensions consulting services.
 From FTSE 100 companies to smaller firms, our clients value our advice in many areas of running a pension scheme – making theirs more effective, reviewing fund managers, communicating benefit changes or reducing costs.

 As a Consultant Apprentice, your role will vary daily as you get involved in a full range of client issues and learn the skills needed to become a valued advisor to captains of British industry.

-2018 Locations: Birmingham, Epsom, Farnborough, Leeds, St Albans, Glasgow, Manchester
+2018 Locations: Epsom, Farnborough, St Albans, Glasgow and Manchester

 Everything we do at Aon is built around delivering client value.
 Your role will be no different.
 You'll provide vital client service administration, supporting senior team members in their broking and client management activities.